 Whether for fitness, fun or as a form of transportation, bicycle riding in the Toronto area is on the increase.
 In fact, according to a report by the CBC, over the last year, “The demand was so high most shops are still in short supply and don’t have enough inventory to keep up with an even greater demand this year.”
-Another poll cites a 30 percent increase in cycling activity since the beginning of the COVID-19 pandemic.

 While the increase in bike use may be great news for the environment and for physical wellness, it also means that there are more accidents – many of which result in injuries that include everything from broken bones, sprains, and strains to catastrophic injuries such as traumatic brain injuries (TBI), spinal cord damage, and in the worst of all cases, fatal injuries.
 In fact, according to the Toronto Police Service, while there was a 14 percent decrease in collisions from 2019 to 2020, there were more cyclist deaths.